Frank Farrell (musician): Supertramp years

 When the Bandwagon tour came to an end in early 1970 Farrell returned to bass playing.
 In April 1971, he started rehearsing with the then largely unknown Supertramp.
 Having released their first album on the A&M (UK division)'s label to little success the band was preparing material for their forthcoming Indelibly Stamped.

 Having already written several songs during the Breakthru years, Farrell wrote the song "Rosie Had Everything Planned" in conjunction with Roger Hodgson and the song was eventually included on Indelibly Stamped, with Farrell playing bass, piano and accordion during the recording sessions.
 Farrell played and toured with Supertramp for over a year, leaving in February 1972.
 Following his departure from Supertramp, Farrell joined the British progressive rock band Fields, replacing departed bassist-vocalist Alan Barry.
 The new lineup recorded Contrasts: Urban Roar to Country Peace which would have been Fields' sophomore album for CBS due for 1972 release, but the record was shelved effectively ending the band.
 The recording finally saw its first-ever release in 2015.

-In October 2007 former Supertramp guitarist Roger Hodgson paid tribute to Farrell by performing "Rosie Had Everything Planned" to a packed house at Birmingham Symphony Hall.
+In October 2007, and again in 2013, former Supertramp guitarist, singer and songwriter Roger Hodgson paid tribute to Farrell by performing "Rosie Had Everything Planned" to a packed house at Birmingham Symphony Hall.
 Hodgson remarked before the concert "Frank is no longer with us but I'd like to perform the Supertramp song I wrote with him, "Rosie Had Everything Planned", when I play the Symphony Hall.
 As he was from Birmingham it would be a nice link and I will actually announce that I was doing it as a tribute to his memory."

 Later work

 In the late spring 1973 Farrell became the inaugural musical director of the first Rocky Horror Show and moved to playing piano in the house band.
 However, shortly after the show's premier, at the Royal Court Theatre Upstairs in June 1973, Farrell resigned after a falling out with the show's writer Richard O'Brien over the musical style.

-Almost immediately Farrell joined Renaissance and remained with them as bassist on and off until early 1974, sharing the bass slot with John Wetton.

 Leo Sayer

-During his time with Renaissance, Farrell was spotted by Leo Sayer and recruited to fill the bass slot in the band Sayer was forming to tour the UK, Europe and the US.
+Farrell was spotted by Leo Sayer and recruited to fill the bass slot in the band Sayer was forming to tour the UK, Europe and the US.
 During the UK leg keyboardist Dave Greenslade left the band at short notice to work on Greenslade's new album Spyglass Guest, and Farrell switched to keyboards for the remainder of the tour, returning to the bass when the band toured the US.

 Between Autumn 1974 and early 1975 Farrell and Sayer co-wrote a large number of songs together, ten of which would feature on the album Another Year and one song "Moonlighting" that would reach number 2 on the UK singles chart in August 1975, later becoming a hit in most territories worldwide.